 5. Check the Acid Level

-It’s best to check the Acid Level of your car battery once every six months.
+It’s best to check the Acid Level once every six months.
 If you drive only short distances but often use the air conditioner and lights, or park your car for an extended period, you need to be wary of acid stratification.

 Acid stratification occurs when your battery doesn’t receive a full charge often or has a shallow discharge.
-Your battery should mostly reach an 80 percent charge for it to function well and often staying below this may mean the electrolytes will remain at the bottom and won’t get to the top of your battery.
-This will cause damage to your battery.
+It should mostly reach an 80 percent charge for it to function well and often staying below this may mean the electrolytes will remain at the bottom and won’t get to the top of your battery.
+This will usually cause damage.

-The biggest tell that your battery needs more electrolytes is if the plates are exposed or almost exposed and if the electrolytes aren’t equal in each cell.
+The biggest tell that it needs more electrolytes is if the plates are exposed or almost exposed and if the electrolytes aren’t equal in each cell.

 6. Add Distilled Water

-Beyond the apparent solution of keeping the battery charged by running the engine, the only direct way to increase electrolytes in your car battery is to add distilled water.
+Maintaining car battery beyond the apparent solution of keeping it charged by running the engine, the only direct way to increase electrolytes is to add distilled water.
 Also, if your battery is already low, filling it with distilled water before charging will help reduce gas accumulation.

 Add enough distilled water to cover the plates or electrodes.
 Adding too much water can be dangerous for the battery.
-If your battery is still relatively new and well charged, you can add just enough distilled water to meet the bottom of the filler tube.
+But if it is still relatively new and well charged, you can add just enough distilled water to meet the bottom of the filler tube.

 Please note that electrolytes strictly mean distilled water and not any other water or acid.